 Stephanie's practice focuses on patent litigation and appeals.
 She has handled cases in federal district courts across the country, and is experienced in day-to-day management of complex patent litigation, including development of litigation strategy, coordinating written discovery and document production, taking and defending depositions, working with experts, drafting and arguing claim construction and dispositive motions, and mediation/settlement.
 Stephanie also regularly practices in the United States Court of Appeals for the Federal Circuit, having briefed and argued patent appeals on behalf of a wide variety of clients.

-Stephanie represents clients in a wide array of technological fields, including wired and wireless networking, wireless telecommunication networks, power-over-ethernet, e-commerce systems, internet marketing, oil and gas tools and systems, heavy machinery, and computer systems (including software and hardware).
+Stephanie represents clients in a wide array of technological fields, including wired and wireless networking, telecommunications, power-over-ethernet, e-commerce systems, internet marketing, oil and gas tools and systems, heavy machinery, and computer systems (including software and hardware).

 In addition to her patent litigation experience, Stephanie tried seven jury trials to verdict while serving as a Deputy Prosecutor for the City of Austin in conjunction with the firm's attorney loan program.
 Before attending law school, Stephanie worked as an engineer for a semiconductor equipment manufacturer.
 Following law school, she served as a judicial clerk to the Honorable Timothy B. Dyk of the United States Court of Appeals for the Federal Circuit.